Finding The NFL’s Funniest Signs

 Then, there’s this one optimistic Green Bay Packers fan.
 No doubt, this Rodgers fan is a glass half full kind of girl.

 Pouting about the team’s broken dreams isn’t going to accomplish anything, so may as well celebrate the Pro Bowl’s tropical weather (formerly Hawaii; now Orlando, FL) in what’s otherwise the worst all-star weekend in professional sports.

 7. A Harsh Reality

-The Washington Redskins may not be the worst, but their front office sure does its best year and out to thrown their name in the conversation.
+The Washington Redskins may not be the worst team in the league, but their front office sure does its best year and out to throw their name into the conversation.

-Not only do the good people of D.C. deal with taxation without representation, their outlet is rooting for the the Skins.
+Not only are the good people of D.C. already victims of taxation without representation, their outlet to have some fun is rooting for the Skins.
+Woof.

 Washington sports fans have endured years of cheering for teams utterly destitute of success.
 Whenever it’s looked like the team’s on the right track, possibly stringing together a few solid games, team owner Dan Snyder diligently works to ensure that does not last.

 (Shout-out Alex Ovechkin and the Capitals for finally bringing the horrific suffering of our nation’s capital to an end.)